NorskRegnesentral/shapr/README.md

 -   Support for parallelization over explanations, Monte Carlo sampling and features subsets for non-parallelizable prediction functions.
--   Computational improvement of the AICc optimization approach
+-   Computational improvement of the AICc optimization approach,
--   Adaptive selection of method to account for the feature dependence
+-   Adaptive selection of method to account for the feature dependence.

 Note that both the features and the prediction must be numeric.
 The approach is constructed for continuous features.
 Discrete features may